How to Save Energy at Home in Sacramento [6 Tips]

 Normally, when you think of insulation, you’re thinking of something that keeps your house warm.
 So, why check your insulation in warm, sunny Sacramento?

-Because, insulation does more than keep your house warm—it helps maintain your home’s temperature year-round.
-When you have worn or insufficient insulation, indoors air can leak out, and outdoors air can get in.
+Because insulation does more than keep your house warm—it helps maintain your home’s temperature year-round.
+When you have worn or insufficient insulation, indoor air can leak out, and outdoor air can get in.

-This makes it so that your HVAC system has to work harder year-round to maintain a comfortable temperature in your house.
+This means that your HVAC system has to work harder year-round to maintain a comfortable temperature in your house.
 And, the harder the HVAC has to work, the more energy it burns.

 While a professional can easily make a thorough inspection of your home’s insulation, a few points of interest you can check yourself include: